kar-center/Git-Guidelines/CONTRIBUTING.md

 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
-5. Use the imperative mood in the subject line
+5. Use the imperative mood and simple present tense in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

 **You can also read the official document from "5.2 Distributed Git - Contributing to a Project", [Here](https://www.git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines)**

 ### Semantic Commit Messages
-Always use one of the following commit tags at the beginning of your commmit messages
+Always use one of the following commit tags at the beginning of your commmit.

 1. #### [init]

     When starting a new project as the first commit.

+    #### Example :

+        [init] Initialize ABACService

 2. #### [feature]